sugaryourcoffee/development-notebooks/postfix.md

 | Sattlite                |Only for outgoing email                             |
 | Local                   |Send emails only within LAN                         |

-In our case we want to use internet with *smart host*.
+In our case we want to use *Internet with smart host*.

 Next question is about your system mail name.
 For that use the name of your machine which is probably pre-selected in the input field.

 Now you have to provide your SMTP relay host.
 This now depends on your ISP.
-If your ISP is 1und1 add *smtp.1und1.de:587*.
+If your ISP is IONOS add *smtp.ionos.de:587*.
 Port 587 is used for TLS encryption.

 After you hit <ok> Postfix will get installed and you will see a lot of output.
 The intersting parts are explained below.